Acisoma attenboroughi

 Acisoma attenboroughi, or Attenborough's pintail, is a species of dragonfly.
 It is a member of the genus Acisoma and was named after the naturalist Sir David Attenborough in honour of his 90th Birthday.

 It is found only in Madagascar, but is "very common" there.
+It has commonly been confused with other African and Asian species for over a hundred years, but genetic testing and studies have confirmed its unique species status.